-Effective January 1, 2019, GH Group and Magu Capital LLC, a California limited liability company ("Magu Capital"), an affiliate of certain significant shareholders of GH Group, entered into a Services and Incubation Agreement (the "Services and Incubation Agreement"), pursuant to which Magu Capital agreed to perform certain advisory and business "incubation" services for GH Group (and incur certain fees and expenses on behalf of GH Group as part of and as performance for such services) in consideration of GH Group's agreement to issue to Magu Capital, upon a date certain following the closing of the Roll-Up as reasonably determined by the board of directors of GH Group, a warrant to purchase a fixed number of Class A Common shares of GH Group at an agreed upon strike price and no later than three years following the grant date.
+Effective January 1, 2019, GH Group and Magu Capital LLC, ("Magu Capital"), a company partially owned by an executive and board members of the Company, entered into a Services and Incubation Agreement (the "Services and Incubation Agreement"), pursuant to which Magu Capital agreed to perform certain advisory and business "incubation" services for GH Group (and incur certain fees and expenses on behalf of GH Group as part of, and as performance for, such services) in consideration of GH Group's agreement to issue to Magu Capital, upon a date certain following the closing of the Roll-Up as reasonably determined by the board of directors of GH Group, a warrant to purchase a fixed number of Class A Common shares of GH Group at an agreed upon strike price no later than three years following the grant date.
+On July 23, 2020, GH Group issued to Magu Capital a warrant to purchase Class A Common shares of GH Group (the "Magu Capital Warrant"), in full satisfaction of GH Group's obligations under the Services and Incubation Agreement to compensate Magu Capital for the incubation services.
+The Magu Capital Warrants were fair valued at approximately \$427,000.
+The Company recorded a gain on extinguishment of the liability in the amount of approximately \$573,000 which was recorded as a component of other income in the Consolidated Statements of Operations for the year ended December 31, 2020.
 On June 28, 2021, GH Group notified Magu Capital of its termination of the Services and Incubation Agreement, and by extension the automatic exercise of Magu Capital's warrant issued in connection with the Services and Incubation Agreement.

-On July 23, 2020, GH Group issued to Magu Capital a warrant to purchase Class A Common shares of GH Group (the "Magu Capital Warrant"), in full satisfaction of GH Group's obligations under the Services and Incubation Agreement to compensate Magu Capital for the incubation services.
-The Magu Capital Warrant was fair valued at approximately \$427,000.
-The Company recorded a gain on extinguishment of the liability in the amount of approximately \$573,000 which is recorded as a component of other income in the accompanying consolidated statement of operations for the nine months ended September 30, 2020.